shivanidoshi26/Interactive-Lab-Hub/Lab 2/README.md

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I worked with Ritika Poddar (rp477) for the entirety of this lab.
+We came up with the idea, coded up the clock and made the video together.

 ## Prep

 [Lab prep](prep.md) is extra long this week!
 Make sure you read it over in time to prepare for lab on Wednesday.